swup/docs/src/docs/api/cache.md

 ## getCurrentPage

-Returns the page object of the current page.
+Return the page object of the current page.

 ```javascript
 const page = swup.cache.getCurrentPage();